 Parents must first understand that oppositional behaviour is not to be taken personally, as much of this is hormones at work.
 A neuro-biological education is important, both for the parent and adolescent.

-There are some strategies that ameliorate lack of clear thinking due to impulsiveness.
+There are some strategies that ameliorate a lack of clear thinking due to impulsiveness.
 Regular exercise and better sleep can help teens avoid bad decisions, and can treat depression and anxiety.
-Shatkin says studies in the US show a later start to high school, helps teens make better decisions and brings better test results.
+Shatkin says studies in the US show a later start to high school, help teens make better decisions and brings better test results.

 Operating from a 'zero tolerance' philosophy, expelling students and aggressive drug interventions, don't work, he says.

-“A lot of these approaches were built on the impetus of good will, good thinking.
+“A lot of these approaches were built on the impetus of goodwill, good thinking.
 The idea that this might work, but what happened was these interventions were not based on the science of understanding young people.
 It wasn’t based on the understanding of how their brains work, of how their bodies work.”

 Good parenting and using the core skills of monitoring risks and offering advice brings better outcomes.